 Selecting an Arbitrator.
-The Port and the Union mutually agree that either Party to this Agreement may apply to the Federal Mediation and Conciliation Service (FMCS) for a list of seven (7) persons who are qualified and available to serve as arbitrators for the dispute involved.
+For all arbitrations involving disciplinary actions, discharges, or terminations, the arbitration selection procedure shall be as established by RCW 41.58.070.
+For all other arbitrations, the Port and the Union mutually agree that either Party to this Agreement may apply to the Federal Mediation and Conciliation Service (FMCS) for a list of seven (7) persons who are qualified and available to serve as arbitrators for the dispute involved.
 Within ten (10) days of receipt of the FMCS list, the Parties will jointly select an arbitrator from the list by alternately striking one (1) arbitrator on the list until the final remaining arbitrator is selected as the arbitrator for the particular hearing.
 The Parties shall determine first initiative through a coin flip.

 The Hearing.
 The hearing on the grievance shall be informal and the rules of evidence shall not apply.
-The arbitrator shall not have the power to add to, subtract from, or modify the provisions of this Agreement in arriving at a decision of the issue or issues presented; and shall confine his/her decision solely to the interpretation, application, or enforcement of this Agreement.
-The arbitrator shall confine himself/herself to the precise issue(s) submitted for arbitration, and shall not have the authority to determine any other issues not so submitted to him/her.
+The arbitrator shall not have the power to add to, subtract from, or modify the provisions of this Agreement in arriving at a decision of the issue or issues presented; and shall confine their decision solely to the interpretation, application, or enforcement of this Agreement.
+The arbitrator shall confine themself to the precise issue(s) submitted for arbitration, and shall not have the authority to determine any other issues not so submitted to them.
 The decision of the arbitrator shall be final and binding upon the aggrieved employee, the Union, and the Port.
 The fees and expenses of the arbitrator shall be equally split between the Parties; otherwise, each Party shall pay its own fees, expenses, and costs, including attorney fees, witness compensation, and transcript requests.